/ 10th July, 2025

 How much money can you make from an app?

-It all depends on the amount of time and efforts you are investing into it.
+It largely depends on the time and effort you invest.
 Making money with apps is not easy when you don’t spend much time on research.
-You need to research your users, your market and your competitors in order to make sure that your ads won’t become the reason why your users are leaving you.
+You need to study your users, your market, and your competitors to make sure that your monetization methods don’t drive users away.

-Remember that whichever money-making option you choose, you need to understand that only a small ratio of your users will help you get revenues from your application.
+Keep in mind that usually only a small percentage of users will generate most of your revenue.
 That’s why you need to build up a large and active user base.
-For this purpose, it’s also good to be armed with analytical tools that will help you indicate lifetime customer value, free-to-paid conversion rates, etc.
+For this purpose, it’s also beneficial to be armed with analytical tools that will help you indicate lifetime customer value and free-to-paid conversion rates, which can help guide and improve your strategy.

 Choosing how your app will raise money